andreamancuso/osm-static-map-generator/README.md

 # osm-static-map-generator

-**IMPORTANT: If you plan to use this library then please remember to follow [OpenStreetMap's Licence/Attribution Guidelines](https://osmfoundation.org/wiki/Licence/Attribution_Guidelines).**
+**IMPORTANT: If you plan to use this library, then please remember to follow [OpenStreetMap's Licence/Attribution Guidelines](https://osmfoundation.org/wiki/Licence/Attribution_Guidelines).**

 ## What is it?